Karanja Lad

-Karanja Lad is a city of a Municipal council in Washim district in the Indian state of Maharashtra.
-Karanja is also known as Karanja Lad.
+Karanja Lad, or Karanja, is a city of a Municipal council in Washim district in the Indian state of Maharashtra.
 The town is named after Saint Karanj.
-It is often also referred as "Lad'anche Karanja" in honor of Muslim Queen(ra) (Daughter of Nawab).
 Karanja is a holy place for Hindus, Jains, and Muslims.
-It is the birthplace of Shri Narasimha Saraswati Swami Maharaj, believed to be the second incarnation of Lord Dattatreya..
+It is the birthplace of Shri Narasimha Saraswati Swami Maharaj, believed to be the second incarnation of Lord Dattatreya.

 Demographics

-As of the 2001 Indian census, Karanja had a population of 100,947.
+As of the 2011 Indian census, Karanja had a population of 100,947.
 Males made up 52% of the population and females 48%.
 Karanja has an average literacy rate of 72%, higher than the national average of 59.5%.
 Male literacy rate is 78%, and female literacy is 67%.

+Islam is the dominant religion with 49.80% being Muslims, while Hinduism forms 39.46% of the population.

 Karanja City

-Karanja Lad is a city in the Washim district of the Indian state of Maharashtra.
-It is known for being an important religious center, as well as for its historical significance.
-The city is home to a number of ancient temples and ancient Mosques, including the Jain Temple [Shri Mulsangh Chandranatha swami], Guru Mandir [Shri Nrusimha Saraswati Gurumaharaj] Jama Masjid, Nagina Masjid, Bibi Saheb dargah and Nawab Subhan Khan Masjid which is dedicated to the [Nawab Subhan Khan] ruler of Mughal empire.
+Karanja City is known for being an important religious center as well as its historical significance.
+The city is home to a number of ancient temples and ancient Mosques, including the Jain Temples (Shri Mulsangh Chandranatha swami), Guru Mandir (Shri Nrusimha Saraswati Gurumaharaj) Jama Masjid, Nagina Masjid, Bibi Saheb dargah and Nawab Subhan Khan Masjid, which are dedicated to the Nawab Subhan Khan, the ruler of the Mughal Empire.Lad Name is kept based on the Majority of the community was from Jains in past.

 In addition to its religious significance, Karanja is also known for its scenic beauty, with lush green hills, fertile fields, and winding rivers.
 The city is located in the midst of fertile agricultural land, and is surrounded by lush green forests.

-Despite its small size, Karanja Lad is a bustling city, with a vibrant market, and a number of small businesses.
-The city is well connected to the rest of Maharashtra by road, and has a railway station that connects it to major cities in the region.
-Work under construction Yavatmal to Murtijapur Broad Gauge Conversion.

-In recent years, Karanja has become a popular tourist destination, attracting visitors from across Maharashtra and around the India.
-The city is known for its rich cultural heritage, and for its friendly, welcoming people.

-Karanja Population

-As per official census 2011 and population data 2019 of Karanja City, Muslims are the majority in Karanja.
-Total population of Karanja City is 100,947 as per census 2011.
-Islam constitutes 49.80% of Karanja City population.
-Hinduism are minority in Karanja City forming 39.46% of total population.

-As of the 2011 Indian census, Karanja had a population of 100,947.